 What Can Happen if We Don’t Use Guitar Polish Regularly?

-If left untended for extended periods without a guitar polish of some kind, there will be a gradual corroding and rusting of the frets, for they will be repeatedly exposed to the corrosively damaging elements present in dead skin and sweat, and left to bear these two elements long term without a proper scrub, both of which will be imbibed deep within the porous wood of the fretboard and elsewhere if left to its own devices.
+If left untended for extended periods without a guitar polish of some kind, there will be a gradual corroding and rusting of the frets.
+They will be repeatedly exposed to the corrosively damaging elements present in dead skin and sweat, and left to bear these two elements long term without a proper scrub.
+Both of which will be imbibed deep within the porous wood of the fretboard and elsewhere if left to their own devices.

 If left unchecked for a particularly long period of time in a more drastic environment, perhaps one whose humidity is incompatible with that preferable for the wood on your particular instrument, then there is a high chance the fretboard and neck can warp and crack, for they exposed at length to these harmful though easily avoidable elements.

 If we take the rosewood fretboard as an example, we can see that, by its very nature in being so porous, it is usually left untreated by its luthiers.
 Lacking protective lacquer layers of any kind, besides any layers that might have been acquired in the process of its construction.